Back to blog

 The Real Cost of Answering Every Email Yourself

 You open your inbox at 8 AM.
 There are 23 new messages.
 Some are leads.
 Some are spam.
 Some are follow-ups you forgot about.
 You spend the next 45 minutes sorting, replying, and flagging.
+McKinsey found that the average knowledge worker spends 28% of their workweek on email, roughly 2.6 hours a day.
+And nearly half of all email traffic is spam, meaning half your triage time is spent on messages that should never have reached you.

 By 8:45 AM, you have not started any real work yet.